-U.S. jobless claims rise to 286,000, highest since October
+US jobless claims rise to 286,000, highest since October

-WASHINGTON — The number of Americans applying for unemployment benefits rose to the highest level in three months as the fast-spreading omicron variant disrupted the job market.
+WASHINGTON (AP) — The number of Americans applying for unemployment benefits rose to the highest level in three months as the fast-spreading omicron variant disrupted the job market.

 Jobless claims rose for the third straight week — by 55,000 to 286,000, highest since mid-October, the Labor Department reported Thursday.
 The four-week average of claims, which smooths out weekly volatility, rose by 20,000 to 231,000, highest since late November.